 Taxpayers who believe that an IRS system or procedure is not working as it should

 The Taxpayer Advocate Service works in two main ways – helping taxpayers with individual problems, and recommending “big picture” or systemic changes at the IRS or in the tax laws.

 If you are having a tax problem that you haven’t been able to resolve on your own, our Advocates may be able to help.
 If your IRS problem is causing financial difficulty or you believe an IRS procedure isn’t working as it should our Advocates may be able to help.
 Read more about when to contact TAS.

 There are several ways to request a case in TAS, the easiest is to download the Form 911 and mail or fax it to your local office.
-You should hear back on your case within four weeks of submitting your Form 911.
+You should hear back on your case within two weeks of submitting your Form 911.